Symmetrical courtyard ceremony setup with long table and arched architecture at Palais Namaskar

 An Architectural Approach to Destination Weddings at Palais Namaskar in Marrakech

 Just outside Marrakech, Palais Namaskar unfolds as a world of symmetry, still water, and sun-warmed stone — a wedding venue in Morocco where architecture leads every moment.
 For this February editorial, photographed by Cleya Asulon, the setting becomes more than a backdrop.
 Arched colonnades, reflective pools, and palm-lined pathways shape the visual rhythm from the very first frame, offering couples a perspective on destination weddings in Morocco that feels both transportive and design-driven.
-It’s the kind of place that naturally invites exploration, whether you’re discovering venues across the country or narrowing in on a singular setting that defines the entire aesthetic.
+It’s the kind of place that naturally invites exploration, whether you’re discovering venues across Marrakech or narrowing in on a singular setting that defines the entire aesthetic.

 Just outside Marrakech, Palais Namaskar is defined by structure — long sightlines, carved stone arches, and still water that reflects everything back with precision.
 As a wedding venue in Morocco, it offers a setting where architecture does much of the work.
 For this February editorial, photographed by Cleya Asulon, the space is approached with clarity rather than excess.
 The result is a perspective on destination weddings in Morocco that feels considered from the outset, particularly for couples beginning to explore planning a destination wedding in Morocco through both place and design.